Term of the Moment

 Definition: MCM

-(MultiChip Module or MicroChip Module) A chip package that contains several bare die mounted close together on a substrate (base).
-The short tracks between the chips increase performance and eliminate much of the noise that external tracks between individual chip packages can pick up.
-MCM allows CMOS and bipolar technologies to be used in the same package.
+(MultiChip Module or MicroChip Module) A chip package containing several bare die known as "chiplets" that are mounted close together on a substrate (base).
+The short tracks between the chiplets eliminate much of the noise that external lines between separate chip packages can pick up.
+Multichip packaging also allows different chip technologies to be used in the same package; for example, CMOS and bipolar.

-An MCM is an option for fabricating large chips such as a system-on-chip (SoC), which has several specialized processing circuits.
-Larger die tend to fail more when tested in the semiconductor fab than small chips.
-By combining several smaller bare die, known as "chiplets" on the same substrate, a comprehensive system can be manufactured at less cost.
-See SoC.
+An MCM is an option for fabricating a system-on-chip (SoC), which has several specialized processing circuits.
+By combining several small chiplets on the same substrate, a comprehensive system can be manufactured at less cost because when everything is built on one large chip, the failure rate of the die on the wafer is higher.
+See SoC and die.